alexandrecuer/sharebox/README.md

 Type http://localhost:3000 in Mozilla

 ##### Second option
-On Windows, this method may override specific problems related to environment variables beginning with /.
+On Windows, this second option may permit to simply override specific problems related to environment variables beginning with /.
 Edit the .env file and fill it with your personal credentials.
 Install [node-foreman](https://github.com/strongloop/node-foreman) and start the server from a git bash with the following command :
 ```
 $ nf start -s -j Procfile_dev
 ```